iinaraz/CellScribe/README.md

 ## Output

-A table with markers for each population and their differential expression results Volcano plot of differential expression results for each population with selected markers labeled
+A table with markers for each population and their differential expression results

+Volcano plot of differential expression results for each population with selected markers labeled

+Settings used in the analysis will be saved in settings.yaml in the results folder

 ## Information